josephharrisonbraze/braze-docs/_docs/_partners/isv_partners/currents_integration.md

 hidden: true
 ---

-# Partner Custom Currents Connector
+# Partner custom currents connector

-## Serialization and Data Format
+## Serialization and data format

 The target data format will be JSON over HTTPS.
 Events will be grouped into batches of events, the size of which is configurable, and sent to the endpoint as a JSON array containing all of the